Nicolo Schiro: 1917 Detroit autoworker shootings

-Murder of Camillo Caiozzo
+Fontana testimony

-A barber named Bartolo Fontana turned himself into the New York police in August 1921, confessing to murdering Camillo Caiozzo a couple of weeks earlier in New Jersey.
-Salvatore Cieravo, a New Jersey innkeeper who helped Fontana dispose of Caiozzo's body had just been arrested.
-Fontana claimed he murdered Caiozzo at the behest of the "Good Killers", a group of leading mafiosi in the Schiro gang who hailed from Castellammare del Golfo, in retaliation for Caiozzo's involvement in the 1916 murder of Stefano Magaddino's brother, Pietro Magaddino, back in Sicily.
-Fontana fearing he might be murdered by Schiro's gang, agreed to help police set up a sting operation.
+In August 1921, a barber named Bartolo Fontana turned himself into the New York police, confessing to a murder a couple of weeks prior in New Jersey.

+Fontana claimed he murdered Camillo Caiozzo at the behest of the "Good Killers", a group of leading mafiosi in the Schiro gang who hailed from Castellammare del Golfo, in retaliation for Caiozzo's involvement in the 1916 murder of Stefano Magaddino's brother, Pietro Magaddino, back in Sicily.
+Fontana, fearing he might be murdered by them, agreed to help police set up a sting operation.
 Stefano Magaddino met Fontana at Grand Central Station to give Fontana $30 to help him flee the city.
 After the exchange, Magaddino was arrested by a group of undercover police.
-Vito Bonventre, Francesco Puma, Giuseppe Lombardi and two other gangsters were subsequently arrested for their involvement in the murder.
+Vito Bonventre, Francesco Puma and three other gangsters were subsequently arrested for their involvement in the murder.

 Fontana revealed that the "Good Killers" were also responsible for a string of other murders.
 Some of the victims were connected to the Buccellato mafia clan in Castellammere del Golfo, while others had complained after being cheated in gambling rackets run by the Schiro gang.
-Also targeted were supporters of Salvatore Loiacano, who had taken over the Morello gang with Salvatore D'Aquila's backing.
-Loiacano was murdered on December 10, 1920, several months after Giuseppe Morello had been released from prison.
-According to a March 1, 1921 article in the New York Evening World, seven men had placed their hands on Loiacano's corpse during his funeral and vowed revenge.
-Within a few months, three of the vow makers – Salvatore Mauro, Angelo Patricola, and Giuseppe Granatelli were murdered and a fourth, Angelo Lagattuta was shot and severely wounded.
-Fontana named them all as victims of the "Good Killers".
-Morello had made a deal with Schiro, his earlier ally against D'Aquila, to kill Loiacano's supporters with people unfamiliar to them.

-New Jersey decided not to pursue conspiracy charges in the Caiozzo murder.
-Charges against Magaddino were dropped despite the New York police officers' testimony about the sting linking him to the murder, as well as the charges against Bonventre.
-Only the charges against Fontana and the three men who helped dispose of the body - Puma, Lombardi, and Cieravo - remained.
+Charges against Magaddino and Bonventre were dropped despite the New York police officers' testimony about the sting linking Magaddino to the murder.
 Francesco Puma was murdered on a New York street while out on bail awaiting trial, with a stray bullet from the shooting also hitting a seven-year-old girl.
-Fontana went to prison for Caiozzo's murder while the charges against Cieravo and Lombardi were eventually dropped.
+Fontana went to prison for Caiozzo's murder with no other convictions in the case.
 Magaddino fled New York City after his release, ending up in the Buffalo, New York area.